Delina2004/project1.1/README.md

 Project Objective

-My project proposal is to implement a Student Grade Manager, where each student is represented by a name, randomly generated ID, and grades.
-The system will store multiple students in an array and provide functions for user input of student details and grades (for multiple subjects or assignments).
-It will calculate and display individual average grades for each student and optionally calculate the overall average grade for all students in each subject.
-It will demonstrate key C++ concepts like arrays, functions, control structures, and input/output operations, etc.
+The Student Grade Manager is a C++ program designed to efficiently manage and analyze student grades.
+It provides a user-friendly interface for inputting student information, including names and grades for multiple subjects, and generates random student IDs.
+The system calculates and displays individual average grades for each student as well as the overall average grade for all students in each subject.

 Key Features